-In July of 2016, the Village of Whitehouse was notified by Ohio Environmental Protection Agency (OEPA) of the need to obtain National Pollution Elimination System (NPDES) general permit coverage for Municipal Separate Storm Sewer Systems (MS4) as an urbanized area.
-While the Village is in the process of obtaining coverage which will regulate storm water discharges under the purview of the Clean Water Act, we would like to make you aware of several changes which you are required to comply with.
+In 2016, the Ohio Environmental Protection Agency (OEPA) notified us of the need to obtain National Pollution Elimination System (NPDES) general permit coverage for Municipal Separate Storm Sewer Systems (MS4) as an urbanized area.
+Said permit would regulate storm water discharges under the purview of the Clean Water Act.

 - Existing vegetation shall be retained on idle portions of the building lot for as long as construction operations allow.
 Clearing shall be done for active working areas only.